thisiswildanw/Superstore-Sales-Data-Pipeline/data-source/README.md

 docker build -t test:extraction .
 ```

-## Automate Docker Run By First Day of The Month at 01.00 AM Using CronTab
+## Create Docker Run Schedule By First Day of The Month at 01.00 AM Using CronTab
 ``` crontab
 0 1 1 * * docker run test:extraction
 ```